MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 To deploy the web app:

 > [!NOTE]
-> You need to have **Microsoft.Web** resource provider registered in the selected subscription, to be able to deploy to a web app.
+> You need to [register **Microsoft.Web** as a resource provider](/azure/azure-resource-manager/management/resource-providers-and-types#register-resource-provider-1) before you can deploy to a web app.

 1. Complete the steps in the previous section to [add your data](#add-your-data-and-try-the-chat-model-again) to the playground.